tbooth/snakemake-publishing/episodes/02-separating-code-and-data.md

 reads, or the toy reads, or any other reads, according to the *config* settings.

-We have already learned about the use of the `--config` and `--configfile` options to Snakemake, and we will now rearrange our workflow into three files:
+We have already learned about the use of the `--config` and `--configfile` options to Snakemake, and we will now rearrange our workflow and configuration into three files:

 * `Snakefile` which will have all the rules
 * `yeast_config.yaml` which will assemble the original test reads